Vital-block/Audited-Codes/README.md

 💡How to request an audit 🔍?
 Method 1:

-You can get a quote for an audit dm @Vital_block Audit on telegram or simply ask in our official telegram group: https://t.me/vital_block
+You can get a quote for an audit DM @ t.me/Vitalblock_CMO Audit on telegram or simply ask in our official telegram group: https://t.me/vital_block

 Method 2: